genome/ptero-apis/auth.md

 ### POST /validate
 Requires [HTTP Basic authentication][3] of the resource server.
-Used by clients to query whether a particular `access_token` is associated with a particular set of user roles and whether it has a particular `scope`.
+Used by resource servers to query whether a particular `access_token` is associated with a particular set of user roles and whether it has a particular `scope`.

 The request body is a JSON dictionary with the following parameters:

 - `scopes`
-    - list of strings (note that `scope` is a space delimited list)
+    - list of strings (note that this differs from the space-delimited `scope`)
-    - If the `access_token` is not associated with a superset of the scopes in this list, then respond with 400 (Bad Request).
+    - the `access_token` must be associated with all scopes in this list
+    - required
 - `access_token`
     - The Bearer token that is the subject of the validation query.
+    - required
 - `user_roles`
     - list of strings
-    - If the `access_token` is associated with a user that does not have any of the roles in the list, then respond with 400 (Bad Request).
+    - the user associated with the `access_token` must have one or more of these roles
+    - required

 #### Responses
 Success: